cryptoratcapital/DSQ_Solidity/audit/strategies-resolutions.md

 57. Unnecessary `inputGuards`

 No change made.
-Leaving these unused is per the codebase style convention which mandates `Base`-type contracts always declare an empty input guard, wherever inputs are present, and `Module`-type contracts may choose to override the input guard, or not.
+The design convention mandates `Base`-type contracts always declare an empty input guard, wherever inputs are present, and `Module`-type contracts may choose to override the input guard, or not.

-TODO: Review

 ## GMX_OrderBook_Module